reading-club/reading-club.github.io/_5weekplus/week2.md

 ## Background

 Why are we interested in networks?
-Because a enormous categories of phenomena can be models using networks.
+Because a enormous categories of phenomena can be modeled using networks.
 Internet, society, physics, biology, ecology, economy, even the evolution of the universe.

 ### Concepts